-Injuries in Fort Myers rear end accident cases can include broken bones, facial fractures, crush injuries, internal organ damage, back injuries, spinal cord injuries, whiplash/ neck injuries and traumatic brain injuries.
-Healing might last a few weeks or it could mean a lifetime of disability – or even death.
-Full and adequate compensation is something to which you are entitled – and should not hesitate to seek with the help of an experienced injury lawyer.Rear End Collisions and Rebuttable Presumption
+Injuries in Fort Myers rear-end accident cases can include broken bones, facial fractures, crush injuries, internal organ damage, back injuries, spinal cord injuries, whiplash/ neck injuries, and traumatic brain injuries.
+Healing might last a few weeks, or it could mean a lifetime of disability – or even death.
+Full and adequate compensation is something to which you are entitled – and should not hesitate to seek the help of an experienced injury lawyer.Rear-End Collisions and Rebuttable Presumption

 In Birge v.
 Charron, the Florida Supreme Court ruled in 2012 the rebuttable presumption of fault by rear drivers in these crashes can be dissipated when evidence is produced from which jurors could conclude the front driver was negligent.

-Contact The Garvin Law Firm car accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.
+Contact Garvin Injury Law car accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.